If you find you have trouble seeing at night, transitioning from bright into dim light, or bright lights hurt your eyes, you may have night blindness.

-For many people around the world, night vision can be a problem.
-There are many root causes of night blindness, but the common symptom is the inability to see well or clearly at night.
+While there are many root causes of night blindness, the common symptom is the inability to see well or clearly at night.

 Different causes of this condition will require different approaches to treatment.
 Getting regular eye exams to diagnose some issues before night blindness occurs can help to reduce your risk.

 What Are the Symptoms of Night Blindness?

 The primary symptom of night blindness, or nyctalopia, is trouble seeing in the dark.
 However, this can take many forms.